-By the end of the course students will be able to:
+Upon completion of the course, students will be able to:

-- Interpret positionality, perspectives and independence, using cultural sensitivity, language skills, and local networks of trust built over the course of the semester; - Identify appropriate methods and ethics used in field research in the critical global issue of global health OR apply the ethics of internship in the context of Kenya; - Use analytical skills on data gathered in the field and draw valid and ethical interpretations and conclusions; and - Draft an Independent Study Project proposal that complies to ethical academic standards and local values OR an internship proposal that provides a detailed description of the host organization.
+- Interpret positionality, perspectives and independence, using cultural sensitivity, language skills, and local networks of trust built over the course of the semester; - Identify appropriate methods and ethics used in field research in the critical global issue of global health OR apply the ethics of internship in the context of Kenya; - Use analytical skills on data gathered in the field and draw valid and ethical interpretations and conclusions; and

+Draft an Independent Study Project proposal that complies with ethical academic standards and local values OR an internship proposal that provides a detailed description of the host organization.

-Language and methods of Instruction
+Language of Instruction

 This course is taught in English by Kenyan experts complemented by assigned readings and discussions facilitated by the academic director.
-Students are expected to prepare for, attend, and participate in all classes, discussions, activities, and field visits and to complete assignments in a professional and timely manner.